stkdiretto/bus-router/README.md

 ### Shapes limited to unique `route_id` + `trip_headsign` combinations
 For example, if we take `route_id` **MARTA_110**, bus-router only creates new route shapes for each of the `trip_headsign` values associated with this route.
 So if there are two trip headsigns but actually 4 different trip patterns, bus-router will only generate 2 shapes.

-This is to cut down on the number of Google Maps API requests and because I didn't implement a database here...
+This is to cut down on the number of API requests and because I didn't implement a database here...

 ### Routing profiles

 The public router at project-osrm.org works quite well with buses that use the regular car lanes.
 And not quite so well when vehicles use their own lanes, e.g., bus lanes, bus terminals or tram tracks.

+## Things To Do

+ * Allow passing of simplification option through the command line
+ * Write documentation on how to group trips with the same journey pattern and give them at least a temporary common headsign
+ * Write documentation on how to download OSM map extracts for your area, setting up your own OSRM with transit routing profile